devfestindia/DF21-Web-Track/README.md

 ## How to use this repo? :technologist:

-First of all checkout main in your system.
+First of all checkout main brnach in your system.
 Once brnach is checked out, first need to create Firebase project.

 - [Go To Firebase Console](https://console.firebase.google.com/u/0/?pli=1) & click Add project.
  > - To add Firebase resources to an existing Google Cloud project, enter its project name or select it from the dropdown menu.